Battle of Arapey

 The Battle of Arapey was an encounter between the Luso-Brazilian forces under José de Abreu Mena Barreto and the Artiguist forces led by José Artigas, the independentist caudillo himself, in Salto, modern-day Uruguay.

-The encounter ended with a decisive victory for the Luso-Brazilian forces.
+On 3 January 1817 Abreu attacked Artigas army in its camp, surprising the defenders.
+The Luso-Brazilian forces secured a victory and seized all of the supplies of the independentist army.